Estimating Population Size with Link-Tracing Sampling: Estimation

-Estimates of the distribution of individual responses, like the out-degree of the population members, are of interest to researchers of hard-to-reach populations as estimates for the rate of exchange of needles can benefit from such information.
-We can obtain estimates of such characteristics as follows.
+Estimates of the distribution of individual responses, such as the proportion of injection-drug users or the average out-degree of the population members, are of interest to researchers of hard-to-reach populations; for example estimates for the rate of exchange of needles can be enhanced by such information \citep{Woodhouse1994}.
+We can obtain estimates of such population quantities as follows.
 For notational convenience, we shall let $M=\bigcup\limits_{k=1}^K s_{0k}$.
-We can then estimate the average out-degree of the population,
+We can then estimate a population mean $y_{\mu}=\sum\limits_{i=1}^N y_i/N$ with the estimator based on the unique members selected for the initial samples, namely